matwilso/matwilso.github.io/_drafts/sim2real.md

 Every other component of our system improves with more data and compute, while the simulator stays the same.
 It requires human effort to improve.
 And evidently that is not cutting it; if simulators were accurate enough, our models would be transferring to the real world.
-But here we are.
-And I think that this is not cutting it in a very similar way that computer vision was not cutting it pre-2012.
+And in fact, I think that is not cutting it in a very similar way that computer vision was not cutting it pre-2012.

-This seems like a problem
-where it would be easier to collect data than it would be to accurately model and write equations to handle every potential physical interaction that we may want to deal with to build a household personal robot for example.
+I claim simulation is a problem where it is to collect the data than it is to accurately model and write equations and code to handle every potential physical interaction that we may want to deal with in household or industrial settings.

-We need a simulator that can adapt and efficiently handle the full range of household or industrial physical interactions.
 Rigid bodies, deformable objects, fluids, all the strange and complex and varied objects with different properties and abilities, like a bottle that can hold water, a pencil that can write on paper, a plastic bag that behaves like a plastic bag.